Pareto-Conditioned Diffusion Models for Offline Multi-Objective Optimization¶

 Related Work & Insights¶

-- Surrogate-based methods: COMs, ICT, IOM, Tri-Mentoring
+- Surrogate Methods: COMs, ICT, IOM, Tri-Mentoring

-- Generative model approaches: ParetoFlow, LaMBO, MOGFNs
+- Generative Methods: ParetoFlow, LaMBO, MOGFNs

-- Conditional diffusion: DDOM, MINs, Reward-Directed Diffusion
+- Conditional Diffusion: DDOM, MINs, Reward-Directed Diffusion

 Rating¶